elhambbi/Movie_recommendation/README.md

-## Recommendation System for MovieLens Dataset
+## Recommendation System for MovieLens dataset

 The project of Information Retrievel course.